Mostafa-HEH/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

  - Task 4: Write a function that prints a string, in reverse, followed by a new line.
  - Task 5: Write a function that reverses a string.
  - Task 6: Write a function that prints every other character of a string, starting with the first character, followed by a new line.
+ - Task 7: Write a function that prints half of a string, followed by a new line.Write a function that prints half of a string, followed by a new line.